Glossary of Names and Terms Found in

 peristyle – a colonnade surrounding a building, court, or garden space

-Pola – an ancient seaport and ship-building center; now the site of well-preserved Roman ruins and a tourist resort known as both Pula (Croatian) and Pola (Italian); located in western Croatia at the southern tip of of the Istrian Peninsula, which juts into the northern part of the Adriatic Sea; in Martha Marks’s Rubies of the Viper, it plays a small but critical role in a challenging escape
+Pola – an ancient seaport and ship-building center; now the site of well-preserved Roman ruins and a tourist resort known as both Pula (Croatian) and Pola (Italian); located in western Croatia at the southern tip of of the Istrian Peninsula, which juts into the northern part of the Adriatic Sea; in Martha Marks’s Rubies of the Viper, it plays a small but critical role in a challenging getaway

 praetor – in ancient Rome, a magistrate who ranked just below a consul and had chiefly judicial functions